Clemapfel/mousetrap/docs/09_native_rendering.md

 <center>(source: [learnopengl.com](https://learnopengl.com/Getting-started/Coordinate-Systems))</center>

- Sticking to 2D for now, we assume the the z-coordainte is '0' from now on.
-This reduces the 3d space to a 2D plane, which is sometimes called **gl coordinates**.
+ We can simplify 3d space by assuming the the the z-coordinate to be '0' from now on.
+This reduces the 3d space to a 2D plane.
+We call this plane **gl space**, named after OpenGL, which is the native rendering framework used by `RenderArea`.

-We see that the y-coordinate is positive when move "up", negative when moving "down".
+In see that in gl space, the y-coordinate is positive when move "up", negative when moving "down".
 The x coordinate is negative when going "left", positive when going "right".

 The coordinates are **relative**, meaning they are normalized to `[-1, 1]`.
 This means that a shapes coordinates are **independent of the size of the viewport**.
 No matter if our `RenderArea` is of size 500x200 or 200x500, a shapes vertex coordinates do not change.
-The shape is dynamically resized depending on the viewport size.
+The shape is dynamically resized depending on the viewport size, a distance of 0.25 along the x-axis will be 250px if the viewport is 1000px wide, or 25px if the viewport is 100px wide.

 Some more example: